Simple Weather Station Lab

 Weather Science Reference

-Weather stations measure four main variables every day:
+Professional weather stations measure four key variables every hour, every day.

 NGSS Connection

-This lab connects to the Next Generation Science Standards for grades 2-5:
+This lab connects to Next Generation Science Standards for grades 3-5:

 • 3-ESS2-1.
 Represent data in tables and graphical displays to describe typical weather conditions expected during a particular season.